ExtremeAddons/hdri_maker_docs/docs/ui_library_manager.rst

 * 10. Material Info Button:

    - This button opens a menu with the information of the active material in the preview, you can see author / license / also modify the tags

+* 11. Tag Search Button:

+   - This button expands the menu where you can enter the tags to filter what to display in the preview and what not

+* 12. Remove Button:

+   - This button removes the world background from the scene (Press Shift+Click to remove completely the world background)

+* 13. Add Button:

+   - This button adds the selected background to the scene, (Press Shift+Click to importing an external background image file)

+* 14. Material Version Selctor:

+    - If in the library there are different versions of the same material, this selection allows you to choose which version to load (Press Add to confirm)